max0x7ba/const_string/README.md

 # Overview
 C++98 string class that provides functionality of both `std::string` and `std::string_view`.

-It was inteded for boost library, but lacks documentation.
+It was inteded for boost library, but lacks documentation till this day.

 This allows functions to always take `boost::const_string` argument without memory allocations, unlike `std::string`.
 And no need for separate overloads that take `std::string_view` in addition to `std::string`.